Camtrup/StonkApp/readme.md

 ## Data
-Data is the package for storing data and handling it
+Data is the package for storing data and handling it.
+It gets handled with the datahandler and stored in Database.json
 - You can fint it here:
 [Stonk/data/src/main/java/data...](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2135/gr2135/-/tree/master/Stonk/data/src/main/java/data)